acorg/2018-cambridge-python-course/README.md

 Shell metacharacters, loops, variables.

-Set the option key to send whatever it is...
+For OS X people, set the option key to send whatever it is...

-Navigating on the command line: C-a, C-e
+Navigating on the command line: C-a, C-e.
+Use M-. and TAB.

 Environment variables: `PATH`.